GigioMagno/Open-MPI-Genome-search/README.md

 # Structure of the code
 The files are organized as follow:
-* Comment -> brief description on how the function works
+* Comment (above the function body) -> brief description on how the function works
 * Body of the function